anarchie347/brain/Planning and Design/BrainASM.md

 BrainASM is intended to expose a language similar to a simplified assembly instruction

-It will segment the memory exposed by Brain3U into blocks of 3 cells: 'Data' (D), 'Working' (W), 'Move' (M).
-The exposed memory interface is only the D memory.
+It will segment the memory exposed by Brain3U into blocks of 3 cells: 'Stack' (S), 'Heap' (H), 'Working' (W), 'Move' (M).
+The exposed memory interface is only the S,H memory.
 W memory is used for the operations, and M memory is used for manipulating the pointer to move it around memory (moving to known locations, following pointers etc)

 BrainASM code follows a similar style to low-level invocation of system calls on a standard operating system.